facebook

 Perception issues

-Bias and familiarity
+Bias

 Assuming high performance

 The Peter Principle holds that promoting for performance means an individual is eventually promoted out of their depth.
-They remain in this final position because they can’t move up, impacting productivity.
+Many remain in this final position because they can’t move up, impacting productivity.
 Not only that, but there’s a hole somewhere down the line since succession planning usually creates a cascade effect of movement in roles.

 Focus on existing roles